 - Sociology focuses on the study of society and its institutions, and social relationships among groups of humans.

 The World Languages department provides the opportunity to study languages other than English.
 Professors as well as students use the target language as much as the level of the course permits.
 Language study is complemented by learning about the cultures in which the language is spoken.
 In addition, courses on literature and civilization are offered (see list of courses under the Literatures, Cultures and Civilizations section).
 Knowledge of other languages and cultures is increasingly important for economic and social reasons.

 Placement in language courses varies according to the high school background of individual students.

-SUNY has created transfer paths for most disciplines.
-These transfer paths will help you identify core coursework in these disciplines that will prepare you for multiple SUNY campuses.
-The transfer paths relevant to the Humanities and Social Sciences degree are listed below.
+SUNY has created Transfer Paths that summarize the common lower division requirements shared by all SUNY campuses for similar majors within most disciplines.
+If you want to prepare for as many SUNY campuses as possible, the SUNY Transfer Paths will help you identify core coursework that will prepare you for multiple SUNY campuses.
+The transfer paths relevant to the Humanities and Social Sciences degree at OCC are listed below.
 All of the courses listed are three-credit courses, and may be used to fulfill other degree requirements, including SUNY General Education requirements.
 Make sure to consult with your academic advisor before choosing a transfer path.

 The anthropology transfer path will provide students with a broad understanding of the human condition by introducing them to the sub-fields of cultural anthropology, archaeology, and physical anthropology as well as by providing them with courses in linguistics or in different topical areas.
 The goal of this transfer path is to prepare students to enter a four-year institution as an anthropology major at the junior level, ready to pursue more specialized courses in the discipline of anthropology.
 Here are this transfer path’s courses: